How to season cast iron skillet with just a few simple steps! If your cast iron skillet is old or new, these simple steps will help!

 Things like tossing it in the dishwasher, soaking it in the sink, letting things burn in it.
 It’s probably be shoved to the side and forgotten about.

-Either way your cast iron probably needs some TLC.
-I am going to show you the simplest way to season up your skillet and prepare it for all kinds of tasty cooking. ( Even if you have purchased a new cast iron skillet you will want to perform most of these steps to prepare it as new ones are coated in a special oil).
+Either way, over time your cast iron probably needs some TLC.
+I am going to show you the simplest way to season your cast iron skillet and prepare it for all kinds of tasty cooking.

 How to Season a Cast Iron Skillet

 If you don’t have a cast iron skillet you may want to consider purchasing one, it is good for cooking in and on the oven for a wide variety of foods.

 - First, start off by preheating the oven to 400 degrees F.